Notice of Pre-AIA or AIA Status

 Claim Rejections - 35 USC § 103

 Mayton et al. teach a method of detaching bacteria from biofilms on either a polystyrene surface (an abiotic surface) or spinach leaf surfaces (a biotic surface and fresh produce) with CAase (Mayton, pg.
 4).
 Mayton et al. teach their biofilm assays were performed by growing the biofilm in culture medium which is removed.
 Then 0.1-10 mg/mL of CAase is added in 10 mM KCl (e.g not growth media) to the biofilm and release the bacteria including E. coli, Salmonella typhimurium and Listeria monocytogenes (Mayton, paragraph bridging pages 9-10).
 Mayton et al. teach this detachment occurs over 30 minutes (Mayton, pg.
 5, Fig. 5, pg.
 10 1st full paragraph).
-While Mayton et al. teach removal and detachment of the individual bacteria from the biofilm (Mayton, Figs 3, 4, 6).
-They do not teach collecting the released bacteria and then determining the genus and species of the collected cells.
+These bacteria are collected then observed by electron microscope or in a flow chamber by a fluorescence microscope (Mayton, pg.
+10, Electron microscopy and Parallel-plate flow cell).
+While Mayton et al. teach removal, detachment, and collection of the individual bacteria from the biofilm (Mayton, Figs 3, 4, 6) for analysis, they do not teach determining the genus and species of the collected cells.

 Therefore the invention as a whole would have been prima facie obvious to one of ordinary skill in the art at the time the invention was made, as evidenced by the references, especially in the absence of evidence to the contrary.